m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 The detection rate is the probability of `A`, given `I`.
 The false negative rate is the probability of not `A`, given `I`.
 The false alarm rate is the probability of `A`, given not `I`.
 The true negative rate is the probability of not `A`, given not `I`.
 The Bayesian detection rate is the probability of `I` given `A`.

-In addition to the detection algorithms, we can also evaluate IDS’s in terms of their system architecture.
+In addition to the detection algorithms, we can also evaluate IDS's in terms of their system architecture.
 We want a scalable IDS that can function in high-speed networks.
 Additionally, we want a resilient IDS that is not easily disabled by attacks that target the IDS.

 ## Bayesian Detection Rate
 The following formula defines the Bayesian detection rate, given probability `A` of an alert and prior probability `I` of an intrusion.